vanch3d/pyEssayAnalyser/README.md

 An essay Analyser &amp; Summariser, using Flask for the API and NLTK for the language processing.

+## Credits
+    Copyright (c) 2012-2014 Debora Georgia Field <deboraf7 [at] aol.com>
+    Copyright (c) 2012-2018 Nicolas Van Labeke <nicolas.github [at] calques3d.org>

+For the original version of the analyser, see [SAFeSEA/pyEssayAnalyser](https://github.com/SAFeSEA/pyEssayAnalyser) For the current version, see see [vanch3d/pyEssayAnalyser](https://github.com/vanch3d/pyEssayAnalyser)

 ## Installation

 1. Clone the project locally on your computer.